-It’s no secret: Motorcycle helmets can save lives and prevent serious injuries.
-When it comes to motorcycle safety equipment, helmets are the most important component that riders can use to reduce the risk of death and injury.
+It’s no secret: Motorcycle helmets can save lives and prevent serious injuries among motorists on Louisiana’s roads.
+When it comes to motorcycle safety equipment, helmets are the most important component that motorcycle riders can use to reduce the risk of death and injury.

 The United States Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) conducted a study and found that the quality of motorcycle helmets has improved dramatically in recent years.
 Thanks to the evolution of impact technology, helmets are saving more lives than ever.
 For example, per the study: